Stallion AI Services Working with the Rare Breeds Survival Trust Since 2002

 The Rare Breeds Survival Trust (RBST) is asking owners of Britain’s rare native pony and horse breeds to help secure their future by putting stallions forward for its semen bank.

-There are currently 12 breeds on the RBST’s watchlist of endangered horses and ponies.
-In the critical category are the Cleveland Bay, Eriskay pony and Suffolk horse — which each has less than 300 registered breeding mares.
-Breeds at risk include the Shire horse, Highland pony and Fell pony.
+There are currently 12 breeds on the RBST’s watchlist classified as rare along with 2 more breeds, the Shetland Pony and the Welsh Pony and Cob.
+In the critical category are the Cleveland Bay, Dales Pony, Eriskay pony Hackney Horse and Pony and the Suffolk horse — which each has less than 300 registered breeding mares.

-The RBST aims to collect and freeze semen from 25 stallions from each of the breeds listed as part of their ReGENEration appeal, to ensure that, should a crisis occur in the populations, there will be adequate semen supplies, to prevent any breeds becoming extinct.
+The RBST aims to collect and freeze semen from 25 stallions from each of the breeds listed as part of their genebank, to ensure that, should a crisis occur in the populations, there will be adequate semen supplies, to prevent any breeds becoming extinct.
+The use of a genebank will also help to ensure genetic variation amongst the breed.

+The RBST works with breed societies and individual breeders to identify suitable stallions.
 All stallions must be registered and have an accurate, minimum three-generation pedigree, to ensure the semen bank holds the broadest genetic diversity in the current population.
+The RBST can compare a new stallions breeding with that of the stallions already collected to ensure a varied collection is achieved.

 The RBST Watchlist